 Special Needs Trust

 Perhaps the most common or well-known estate planning instrument for families with special needs children is the special needs trust.
 This specific type of trust is designed to meet the child’s financial needs while also ensuring that he or she remains eligible for certain government benefits.
-As the money in the trust is not considered “available” to the child, it does not “count” for purposes of government benefits.
+As the money in the trust is not considered “available” to the child, it does not “count” for the purposes of government benefits.

 The disability trustee is given complete discretion over how much should be distributed to the child.
 He or she will keep income limitations in mind while also balancing the need to pay for certain care services.